 People often ask whether pregnant women can drink Kefir every day.

 In the absence of contraindications, pregnant women may consume Kefir in reasonable quantities every single day.

 The keyword here is “reasonable”.
 Yes, it is worth reminding that drinking too much of it may not be very useful during pregnancy.
-The potential laxative effect large quantities of Kefir may have present a risk.
+The potential laxative effect of large quantities of Kefir may present a risk.
 While any stomach discomfort after huge intakes of Kefir quickly and easily fades away, its potential laxative effect may lead to temporary dehydration that may not be beneficial for the baby.

 Briefly, any excessive use of any product may not be beneficial, and Kefir makes no exception.